What is a VPN service?

 What locations are your servers located in?

-We actually operate 18 VPN servers spread across 5 locations in 5 countries including: Canada, Spain, Sweden, United Kingdom and United States.
-Los Angeles in the United States and Moldova are planned in the future.
+We operate 30 VPN servers spread across 7 locations in 7 countries including: Canada, Netherlands, Norway, Spain, Sweden, United Kingdom and United States.

 You are free to connect to any of these locations and to switch between them as many times as you want.